 - treatment of wool and skin from blood-sucking parasites;

-- dehelminthization of dogs;
+- deworming dogs;

 - timely vaccination.

-- anomalies of the organs of vision.
+- abnormalities of the organs of vision.

-Video about pyrenean mountain dog
+Video about the Pyrenean mountain dog

 Where to buy a puppy

-The cost of a puppy in a nursery varies from 1000 to 2000 dollars.
-Find addresses of nurseries and proven breeders can be through the Russian Club Pyrenean Mountain Dog.
+The cost of a puppy in the nursery varies from 1000 to 2000 dollars.
+You can find out the addresses of nurseries and proven breeders through the Russian Club "Pyrenean Mountain Dog".

-In Moscow puppies of this rare breed can be bought in nurseries:
+In Moscow, puppies of this rare breed can be bought in nurseries: